qpdf/qpdf/manual/design.rst

 Since its inception, the qpdf library used its own smart pointer class, ``PointerHolder``.
-The ``PointerHolder`` class was originally created long before ``std::shared_ptr`` existed, and qpdf itself didn't start requiring a C++11 compiler version 9.1.0 released in late 2019.
-With current C++ versions, is no longer desirable for qpdf to have its own smart pointer class.
+The ``PointerHolder`` class was originally created long before ``std::shared_ptr`` existed, and qpdf itself didn't start requiring a C++11 compiler until version 9.1.0 released in late 2019.
+With current C++ versions, it is no longer desirable for qpdf to have its own smart pointer class.